gaenseklein/aui/definitions.md

 needs key: `value:'value of option'`

-just like in html the option needs a value which it can pass to the html. a full example of a select/option-combination:
+just like in html the option needs a value which it can pass to the html. you can define options of selects indepenently from html if you wish to do so. like just make shure a valid value will be sent to the select a full example of a select/option-combination:
 ```html
 <select id="select1">